-Contact: Telephone Owner: Facility Manager: Telephone: Contractor: Contact: Telephone: ACKNOWLEDGEM NTS: The undersigned certify that: superior in all resp oposed substitution has been fully investigated and determined to be equal or ects to the specified product, including appearance, quality, performance, code ustainability compliance. • Warranty: Same warranty will be furnished for proposed substitution as for specified product.
-LEED Compliance e (LEED projects only): Same contribution to LEED program. = Operations and Maintenance : Same maintenance service and source of replacement parts, as applicable, are available locally for the proposed substitution.
-No Adverse Effect : Proposed substitution will have no adverse effect on other trades and will not affect or delay progress schedule. or Cost: Cost data and time as stated above are complete.
-Claims for time related to accepted substitution which may subsequently become apparent and Engineer' e made to the Owner for changes to the project design, including Architect's redesign fees and engineering, detailing, special inspection, and construction by the Owner caused by acceptance of the substitution.
-Coordination to Work has bee incorporate the proposed substitution and associated modifications to the performed. • Dimensions and clearances.
-Clearances: Proposed substitution does not affect dimensions or functional data submitted ar The approval is co data or materials ceptance : The Architect's recommendation for approval, if granted, relies on d the opinion and knowledge of the Architect at the time decision is rendered.
-Inditional in nature and subject to re-evaluation and reconsideration if additional are submitted, or coordination with other work is observed to invalidate claims equal to items originally specified.
-Contractor: (Name of Contractor)
+ACKNOWLEDGEMENTS: The undersigned certify that:

+- Performance: Proposed substitution has been fully investigated and determined to be equal or superior in all respects to the specified product, including appearance, quality, performance, code compliance, and sustainability compliance. - Warranty: Same warranty will be furnished for proposed substitution as for specified product. - LEED Compliance (LEED projects only): Same contribution to LEED program. - Operations and Maintenance: Same maintenance service and source of replacement parts, as applicable, are available locally for the proposed substitution. - No Adverse Effect: Proposed substitution will have no adverse effect on other trades and will not affect or delay progress schedule. - No Adverse Time or Cost: Cost data and time as stated above are complete.
+Claims for additional costs or time related to accepted substitution which may subsequently become apparent are waived. - Payment will be made to the Owner for changes to the project design, including Architect's and Engineer's redesign fees and engineering, detailing, special inspection, and construction costs incurred by the Owner caused by acceptance of the substitution. - Coordination to incorporate the proposed substitution and associated modifications to the Work has been performed. - Dimensions and Clearances: Proposed substitution does not affect dimensions or functional clearances. - Conditions of Acceptance: The Architect's recommendation for approval, if granted, relies on data submitted and the opinion and knowledge of the Architect at the time decision is rendered.
+The approval is conditional in nature and subject to re-evaluation and reconsideration if additional data or materials are submitted, or coordination with other work is observed to invalidate claims that substitution is equal to items originally specified.